gbowne1/LinuxNotes/using-lsblk.md

 # using lsblk

+The lsblk command is a versatile tool used in Unix-like operating systems to list information about all available or the specified block devices.
+Block devices represent storage devices such as hard drives, SSDs, and removable media like USB flash drives.

 `lsblk -a` used to list all block devices.  includes loop devices?

 `lsblk -b`.
 May not actually exist